Now that Goran had moved to the island, his old stone house had been fully converted into the Magical Research Project room.

 The Veela sighed.
 "If you studied all school material without the additional items and corrections, you could just manage an Outstanding if you made no mistakes.
 With all the additional materials, you would have to actually work a bit to get lower than an Acceptable.
 Basically, those in the know would score better than the rest by almost two grades with equal abilities."

 Daphne sniffed.
 "Well this clearly is something passed down closer to O.W.L. testing, or Malfoy and the rest would have bragged about it in the common room."
 Seeing the expressions she waved them away.
 "Talking in the Slytherin common room is about as sneaky and subtle as the boy gets."

 Glen turned back toward Hermione.
 "Harry has filled me in on the plan in general, and I have tasked the construction crew to study Luna's publishing machine and set up a more general version for your upcoming project.
 We were going to just create a rune machine to conjure temporary copies, but Harry wants actual book production on a much larger scale and is using this as an excuse."

-Daphne sighed as Glen transfered her call to Hermione's Bangle, their group with Neville, Susan, and Hannah quickly dropping into very nitty gritty details.
+Daphne sighed as Glen transferred her call to Hermione's Bangle, their group with Neville, Susan, and Hannah quickly dropping into very nitty-gritty details.
 How was she supposed to ignore the quality of education here at Hogwarts if her distractions keep becoming busy?